Why Healthy Digestion Matters

 Digestive enzymes help break down the foods that we eat into smaller molecules and nutrients that are then able to be absorbed through the small intestine into your blood and then delivered throughout your body.

 In addition to helping break down the food we eat, digestive enzymes support a number of other important functions in the body.
-It’s really important to know what they do because if something goes wrong, then you can know a deficiency in digestive enzymes might be the problem.
-Some of these roles include:
+It’s really important to know what they do so that if something goes wrong, then you can recognize a deficiency in digestive enzymes as a possible culprit.
+Some of the roles played by digestive enzymes include:

-- Reducing inflammation.
-Digestive enzymes support your body to reduce inflammation, especially chronic inflammation in the gut and in the digestive system.
+- Digestive enzymes support your body to reduce inflammation, especially chronic inflammation in the gut and in the digestive system.

 - It also supports a healthy environment in the gut where good bacteria called probiotics thrive, which improves the body’s immune system.

 - Enzymes reduce food sensitivities and food allergies.

 - They improve the ability of your cells to produce energy.

 - They reduce autoimmune responses throughout the body.